Host a Pretzel Play Date – 10 Pretzel Activities for Children During Lent is a post by contributing writer Martianne of Training Happy Hearts.

 Rather, I am talking about recognizing feast days with such things as a St. Patrick’s Day Play Date or games and activities related to Joseph, which can be enjoyed both during Lent and, again, on St Joseph the Worker’s Day.
-I am also all for the idea of a Pretzel Play Date.
+I am also all for the idea of lots of fun pretzel activities during a Pretzel Play Date.

-A Pretzel Play Date?
+What is a Pretzel Play Date?

 Just what is a Pretzel Play Date, you might ask?

-In adult-speak, it is an effective and enjoyable way for children to learn about Lent alongside their friends, while also reinforcing the concepts of prayer, fasting and giving.
-In kiddo-talk, it’s a great way to have fun with faith.
+In adult-speak, it is an effective and enjoyable way for children to learn about Lent alongside their friends, while also reinforcing the concepts of prayer, fasting, and giving.

-Hosting a Pretzel Play Date
+How to Host a Pretzel Play Date

 Like any successful themed play date, a Pretzel Play Date is as simple as one, two, three: